 When it comes to football betting, there are a huge range of markets to enjoy and plenty that can help give you the odds, and level of return, you’re looking for.

-To win both halves betting is certainly one of those markets and one that we’re big fans of this type of wager here at Which Bookie.
+To win both halves betting is certainly one of those markets and one that we’re big fans of here at Which Bookie.

 It’s a market that is becoming increasingly popular with punters these days, but if you’re not sure what it is or how it works, then do not fear, we’re here to help.